firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 	- This was already adequately addressed in the first paragraph of the discussion, but I have also added a sentence linking back to previous work from chapter 2.
 	- Addressed in 772b98b

-- [ ] {JD} The introduction to Chapter 2, or somewhere, should have some comments about the relevance of the tumor model.
+- [X] {JD} The introduction to Chapter 2, or somewhere, should have some comments about the relevance of the tumor model.
 Models with implanted tumor cells, on the whole, do not have a vasculature that models the human version of the cancer.
 The vessels usually grow faster, are more chaotic in structure, leakier and have no intrinsic blood flow regulation.
 They can be used to study methods of assessing leakiness, but are very poor when it comes to studying blood flow modifiers.
 They are of variable relevance when studying drugs that impact permeability.
 This should be noted in a thesis.
+	- Addressed in 9b85dc8

 - [X] {JD} In chapter 6 you validated the dOE-MRI against pimonidazole.
 I found the visual relationships very unconvincing if you are trying to say that there is low pimonidazole where there is high response to inspired O2.
 Yet you say that we have validated the dOE-MRI by comparing oxygenation maps with pimonidazole staining.
 Is there any quantitate way you can make the comparison that could involve statistics or an indication of variability?
 	- Addressed in 138b953